CONTACT

 Customer satisfaction survey

-We administer questionnaires targeting customers who had construction work done by asking them to assess the overall experience, including the nature of the work performed, suitability of the delivered equipment, and the level of service provided by Takuma staff.
-The QM Committee analyzes the status quo and studies measures to improve quality based on customer feedback while working to improve Takuma's operational quality and the quality of products supplied to customers by quickly applying measures across the company's organization.
-Scores averaging higher than 86 points for each of the last 10 years indicate a positive evaluation of these efforts.
+We administer questionnaires to customers upon completion of our construction work for them, asking them to assess the overall experience, including the nature of the work performed, suitability of the delivered equipment, and the level of service provided by Takuma staff.
+Based on this feedback from our customers, our QM Committee promptly analyzes the general situation and studies measures for improving quality.
+These findings are then deployed horizontally as part of our efforts to improve the quality of the products we supply to customers and of our own internal operations.

 Participation in the Community